hfeiss/campingreservations/README.md

 These results are counterintuitive; it seems people travel longer the shorter the stay!
 A further complication is that driving 650 miles one way for "weekend warrior" trip is very unrealistic.

-Fundamentally, it seems this analysis is not accounting for how people actually camp.
+Fundamentally, this analysis is likely not accounting for how people actually camp.
 The premis that distance traveled to a facility is equal to the distance from the home address is evidently wrong.
 In reality, reservations are likely linked together on road trips longer than a weekend; where the distance actually traveled is much less than the distance all the way home.

 ![](/images/TypeOverTime.png)